JoseACortes/USDASummer2025/Presentations/MCNP_Conf/LanlPresentationOutline.md

 - Soil characteristics can be described as functions of 3D space
 - Needed a way to translate this into MCNP input

-*Mathematically we can describe the soil characteristics with a function dependent on 3 dimensional space.
+*Mathematically we can describe the soil characteristics with a function dependent on 3 dimensional space, In this case decreasing.
 I needed a method to translate this description into MCNP.*

 ## Mesh Cells